arevaloisabel/purview-workaround-ideas/README.md

 # Purview

-Purview is the new governance services for Azure.
-I have spent few months working and learning on this services.
-Now I feel that I can start building this repository to help the community with some challanges.
+Azure Purview is a unified data governance service that helps you manage and govern your on-premises, multi-cloud, and software-as-a-service (SaaS) data.
+This new service helps organisation to understand the current state of their data

-I am starting with Power BI Cross tenancy set up in Purview
+I create this repository with the idea of helping the community with some currently challenges in Purview.

 # Content